Charmed Spark K8s

 To exit from the Scala shell, simply press Ctrl + C key combination.

-Interactive shells are a great way to try out experiments and to learn the basics of the Spark.
-For a more advanced use case, jobs can be submitted to the Spark cluster as scripts using spark-submit
+Interactive shells are a great way to experiment and learn the basics of Apache Spark.
+For a more advanced use case, jobs can be submitted to the Apache Spark cluster as scripts using spark-submit

 .
 That’s what we will do in the next section.